 SEARCHING FOR ITEMS:

-- To determine if we have a certain county’s probate court records, do a Keyword General search in the Online Collection Catalog (from http://www.ohiohistory.org/occ/menu.htm, select Archives/Library Collections).
-For example, try: Knox County Probate Marriage.
+- To determine if we have a certain county’s probate court records, do a Keyword General search in the Online Collection Catalog.
+For example, search: Knox County Probate Marriage*.

-- For marriage records not in our collection, check the OCC for indexes done by county genealogical and historical societies.
+- For marriage records not in our collection, check the Online Collection Catalog for indexes done by county genealogical and historical societies.
+Having the index citation will help you when contacting the county's probate court to request the record.

 WORKING WITH THE ITEMS:

 - Some of these marriage record collections have indexes and others do not.
 The indexes are typically arranged by gender and then by last name.
-The Franklin County Probate Court, for example, has the Female Index to Marriages [microform], 1803-1969 (call#: Series 3834) and the Male Index to Marriages [microform], 1803-1969 (call#: Series 3835).
-These indexes will provide the volume and page number needed to find the actual marriage record on the Marriage Records [microform], 1803-November 1968 (call#: Series 3836).
+The Franklin County Probate Court, for example, has the Female Index to Marriages, 1803-1969 (call#: State Archives Series 3834) and the Male Index to Marriages, 1803-1969 (call#: State Archives Series 3835).
+These indexes will provide the volume and page number needed to find the actual marriage record in the collection of Franklin County Marriage Records, 1803-November 1968 (call#: State Archives Series 3836).

 CAN’T FIND WHAT YOU’RE LOOKING FOR?: